Amourspirit/python_ooo_dev_tools/docs/help/common/menus/working_with_menu_app.rst

 The ``doc.menu[]`` index access can take a string or a zero-based index number.
 ``doc.menu[0]`` would give access to the first menu, most likely the ``File`` menu.

-There is no recursive search in the |MenuApp|_ or ``MenuItem*`` classes.
+There is no recursive search in the :py:class:`~ooodev.gui.menu.MenuApp` or ``MenuItem*`` classes.
 There is index access via menu position and menu command name.

 Usually using the name is more practical as it will find the menu even if the user has reorder it in a different place.

-The |MenuLookupKind|_ Enum is for convenience and can be replaced with the command name of the menu.
+The :py:class:`~ooodev.utils.kind.menu_lookup_kind.MenuLookupKind` Enum is for convenience and can be replaced with the command name of the menu.

 ``doc.menu[MenuLookupKind.TOOLS]`` is the same as ``doc.menu[".uno:ToolsMenu"]``.